 The College believes that academic advising is central to helping students make the most effective use of the diverse curricular and co-curricular options available to them at Connecticut College.
 Our academic advising features a team advising approach for a student’s first two years that includes a pre-major faculty adviser, staff member, and student advisers.
 This team assists in the transition to the major faculty advisor, typically during the sophomore year.
-Of course, many faculty and staff are available to work with students as they plan their academic programs, and we encourage students to take advantage of advising assistance throughout their years at the College.
+Of course, many additional faculty and staff are available to work with students as they plan their academic programs, and we encourage students to take advantage of advising assistance available across the campus throughout their years at the College.

 Academic deans and advisers in the major field advise transfer students, and advisers in the Psychology department advise graduate students in the M.A. program in Psychology.
 A pre-major adviser advises students in the Return to College (RTC) program until they declare a major.
 Students interested in single-course exchanges with Wesleyan University, Trinity College or the U.S. Coast Guard Academy should consult with the registrar.
 Special students are under the administrative purview of either the dean of first year students or the registrar.

 Additional counseling and advising assistance is available through the offices of Career and Professional Development, the Dean of Students, Student Counseling Services, Academic Resource Center, Student Accessibility Services, the Writing Center, and Residential Education and Living.

 Attendance at Classes

 A student who pre-registers for a course has the obligation to appear at the first meeting of that course.
 In the case of absence, the student must notify the instructor within two working days of the first class meeting of his/her intention to continue in the class.
 Otherwise, an instructor is not obligated to keep that student on the class list and may assign his/her place to another student who wants to register for the course.